§1578. Cancellation of lien, privilege, and mortgage; compromises

 (1) The secretary, upon application of a taxpayer, may authorize the cancellation of any lien, privilege, or mortgage or other encumbrance recorded by virtue of this Subtitle, provided the taxpayer furnishes a surety bond in favor of the secretary executed by a surety company duly qualified to do business in this state in an amount of not less than one and one-half times the amount of the obligation due, including penalties, interest, and other costs incurred.

-(2) Subject to approval by the Board of Tax Appeals, the secretary may authorize the release of any real property from the effect and operation of any lien, privilege, mortgage, or other encumbrance, recorded by virtue of this Subtitle, provided, that the secretary is satisfied that the remaining real property belonging to the tax debtor and upon which said lien, privilege, and mortgage bears, is valued at not less than the amount of the remaining tax obligation, including all penalties, interest and other costs incurred, and the amount of all prior liens upon such property.
-In determining the value of the remaining property, due consideration shall be given to prior ranking encumbrances, if any exist on said property.
+(2) The secretary may authorize the release of any immovable property from the effect and operation of any lien, privilege, mortgage, or other encumbrance, recorded by virtue of this Subtitle, provided, that the secretary is satisfied that the remaining immovable property belonging to the tax debtor and upon which the lien, privilege, and mortgage bears, is valued at not less than the amount of the remaining tax obligation, including all penalties, interest and other costs incurred, and the amount of all prior liens upon such property.
+In determining the value of the remaining property, due consideration shall be given to prior ranking encumbrances, if any exist on the property.

-(3) Subject to the approval of the Board of Tax Appeals, the secretary may issue a certificate of release of any part of the property subject to any lien, privilege, mortgage, or other encumbrance recorded by virtue of this Subtitle, if there is paid over to the secretary in partial satisfaction of the liability an amount determined by the secretary, which shall not be less than the value, as determined by the secretary, of the interest of the state of Louisiana in the part to be released, or the secretary determines at any time that the interest of the state of Louisiana in the part to be released has no value.
+(3) The secretary may issue a certificate of release of any part of the property subject to any lien, privilege, mortgage, or other encumbrance recorded by virtue of this Subtitle, if there is paid over to the secretary in partial satisfaction of the liability an amount determined by the secretary, which shall not be less than the value, as determined by the secretary, of the interest of the state of Louisiana in the part to be released, or the secretary determines at any time that the interest of the state of Louisiana in the part to be released has no value.
 In determining the value of the interest of the state of Louisiana in the part to be released, the secretary shall give consideration to the value of the part and to all prior ranking liens or other encumbrances existing on the part to be released.

-(4)(a) Notwithstanding any other provision of this Chapter, the secretary, with the approval of two assistant secretaries and the Board of Tax Appeals, may compromise any judgments for taxes of five hundred thousand dollars or less exclusive of interest and penalty, including assessments for such amounts which are equivalent to judgments upon a determination that any of the following apply:
+(4)(a) Notwithstanding any other provision of this Chapter, the secretary, with the approval of two assistant secretaries, may compromise any judgments for taxes of five hundred thousand dollars or less exclusive of interest and penalty, including assessments for such amounts which are equivalent to judgments upon a determination that any of the following apply:

 (i) There is serious doubt as to the collectibility of the outstanding judgment.